 Decisions and responsibilities allocated to the SCC by Utah state statute include the following:

-The School Community Council meets once per month on a Thursday at 7:30 am.
+The School Community Council meets in the Conference Room once per month every third Thursday at 7:30 am.
 SCC is an open meeting.
-List of Current SCC Members